 As with all LLCs, state regulations regarding PLLCs vary across the country.
 The majority of states allow for the creation of PLLCs by licensed professionals, a handful of states require this structure for certain businesses, and some don’t offer the option at all.
 Regulations also vary in terms of what types of businesses are required or permitted to form a PLLC and how many PLLC members must be licensed.

-This guide by Northwest Registered Agent provides a detailed list of each state’s requirements surrounding PLLCs.
+For more state-specific information, Northwest Registered Agent provides a detailed list of state requirements surrounding PLLCs.

 PLLC vs. LLP

 A limited liability partnership (LLP) is another business structure available to companies that require licensed professionals.
 LLPs require at least two members and offer the same limited liability protection as PLLCs.
 Unlike PLLCs, LLPs are available in all 50 states.

 LLPs are taxed like partnerships, with profits passing through to their members.
 They do not offer the option to elect corporate taxation status like an LLC.

 Should I Form a PLLC?

 PLLCs and LLCs are essentially the same business structure.
 However, anyone looking to form a business that provides professional services will need to consider which structure is best for them.
 While only three states require licensed professionals to form a PLLC, at least thirty states offer the option.

 The specific requirements in your state will play a big role in helping determine if a PLLC is the right structure for your business.
 Consider your specific industry, the level of risk associated with your work, and the number of members required to hold licenses.

 Since PLLCs will also usually require a bit more effort in terms of organizing and drafting your operating agreement, the amount of work needed to remain compliant may also be an important factor in your decision.

 No matter what structure you choose, be sure you fully understand all legal requirements before registering your business.